x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/system-requirements.md

 ## Lync/Skype For Business Server integration

 If integrating Lync presence and instant messaging with Exchange Server, Lync Server 2013 Cumulative Update 10 or later is required.
-If integrating Skype for Business presence and instant messaging with Exchange server, Skype for Business Server Cumulative Update 7 or later is required.
+If integrating Skype for Business presence and instant messaging with Exchange Server, Skype for Business Server Cumulative Update 7 or later is required.

 ## Exchange third-party clients